Looking for an urushi pen in particular? Contact us today to have a UrushiPen representative assist you with your search!

 Hand-painted by highly-trained Japanese Artisans

-Also called No Evil Monkeys, the theme was inspired by the well-known Monkey Trio carving on the wall of Toshogu, a shrine built for the famous shogun Tokugawa Ieyasu in Nikko in the 17th century.
-It is designed with the gestures of the monkeys representing "See no evil", "Say no evil" and "Hear no evil".
+Also called No Evil Monkeys, the theme for this pen was inspired by the well-known Monkey Trio carving on the wall of Toshogu, a shrine built for famous shogun Tokugawa Ieyasu in the 17th century.
+It is humorously designed with gestures of the monkeys representing “see no evil, speak no evil, hear no evil.”

 About Danitrio Hyotan Fountain Pen Series: